Paulson-2004/aptitude/Izeon Innovative Sample Aptitde.md

 ### **Q1.**

-A can do a piece of work in 15 days, B in 20 days.
-If both work together for 4 days, how much work is left?
+“A” can do a work in 15 days and “B” in 20 days.
+If they work on it together for 4 days, then the fraction of the work that is left is:
+a) 1/4     b) 1/10     c) 7/15     d) 8/15

 **Solution:**